Providing expert mortgage advice for over 28 years.

 Should I Fix My Mortgage Rate Now or Wait?

-As mortgage rates keep falling and the Bank of England’s base rate is at 5%, many homeowners and first-time buyers are asking: Should I fix my mortgage now or wait for even lower rates (if available)?
+With the Bank of England’s base rate now at 4.75%, many homeowners and first-time buyers are asking: Should I fix my mortgage now or wait?

 With more rate cuts possible, it can be tough to understand today’s mortgage market.
 This guide will look at the trends affecting fixed-rate mortgages, future rate change predictions, and how the team at Newhomes can help you make the right choice.